How Prompt Engineering Is Transforming Legal Practice in 2025

 Where Prompt Engineering Delivers Immediate, Measurable ROI

-The law firm functions most improved by LLMs are those that involve high volume text analysis or first pass drafting.
+The law firm functions most improved by LLMs are those that involve high volume text analysis or first pass drafting — including drafting briefs, blog posts, and other content marketing assets.

 AI Agents: The Future of Multistep Legal Automation